solidityx/bridge/README.md

 # bridge
-This repository holds UI elements of the Shardis Network Bridge
+This repository holds UI elements of the Sardis Network Bridge